Geographic Information System (GIS) Configuration

 GeoTIFF file

 GeoTIFF files contain both the image and the geo-referencing information.
-Select the geoTIFF file menu item and load the file.
-The geoTIFF parameters will be displayed.
+Select the GeoTIFF file menu item and load the file.
+The GeoTIFF parameters will be displayed.
 The exclamation icon indicates that sufficient information is available to geo-reference the image.
 Click the Create index button to complete the index.
 The datum and projection will be automatically set.

 MapInfo tab file